IIIF/api/source/api/discovery/0.5/index.md

 The Presentation API does not directly include descriptive metadata fields suitable for indexing beyond a simple full text search.
 The data intentionally lacks the semantics needed to construct indexes that enable advanced or fielded search.
 Instead, the Presentation API uses the `seeAlso` property to link to external documents that can have richer and domain-specific information about the content being presented.
 For example, a museum object might have a `seeAlso` reference to a CIDOC-CRM or LIDO description, while a bibliographic resource might reference a Dublin Core or MODS description.
 These external descriptions should be used when possible to provide interfaces giving access to more precise matching algorithms.

 This specification describes three levels of conformance that build upon each other in terms of functionality enabled and precision of the information published.
 Sets of changes are published in pages, which are then collected together in a collection per publisher.
-To reduce barriers to implementation, care has been take to allow the implementation of all levels using only static files on a web server, rather than requiring dynamic access to a database.
+To reduce barriers to entry, care has been taken to allow the implementation of all levels using only static files on a web server, rather than requiring dynamic access to a database.

 ### 2.1.
 Listing Resources and their Changes
 {: #listing-resources-and-their-changes}